 The following statements reflect the core beliefs of our members and the work of our public policy and advocacy program.

 - Social Responsibility: Every human is entitled to an acceptable quality and standard of living.
-It is our obligation to proactively facilitate critical conversation about human welfare.
-MSSA is committed to actions and advocacy efforts that lift up our neighbors and communities with a belief that we all do better when we all do better.
+It is our obligation to engage in and facilitate critical conversations about human welfare.

 We work for:

 - Access to Basic Needs: All Minnesotans should be entitled to basic needs such as adequate food, shelter, work, health care, and education.